Cured Salmon

 Health Benefits

-- High in omega-3 fatty acids (EPA and DHA), which support cardiovascular health, reduce inflammation, and promote brain function
+- Rich in omega-3 fatty acids (EPA and DHA) which support cardiovascular health, reduce inflammation, and promote brain function

-- Excellent source of complete protein containing all essential amino acids for muscle maintenance and tissue repair
+- Excellent source of high-quality, complete protein supporting muscle maintenance and tissue repair

 Buying Guide